Maxfooo/HEXtoMIFtoHEX/README.md

 # HEXtoMIFtoHEX
-This project is intended on begin able to converting the two files types back and forth.
+This project is intended on being able to converting the two files types back and forth.
+HEX to MIF is complete, I will work on MIF to HEX soon.
 * Python 3.4
 * Intel style hex file
 * .mif file for Quartus II for Altera FPGA's